You Have A Fever And A Dry Cough. Now What?

 Carlos del Rio, professor of medicine and global health at Emory University, says without the tests in place to do comprehensive surveillance, it's like the U.S. is "in a dark room and trying to find the exit by touching the walls."

 The testing gap is a bigger public health issue, notes Nuzzo.
 "We need to figure out how we can test more people — including mildly ill people — so that we can better understand how much disease is out there and where it is," she says.

-"But we can't just do that by simply having everybody showing up at random health facilities without some kind of plan for whether or not we want to include them in those efforts or not."
+"But we can't just do that by simply having everybody showing up at random health facilities without some kind of plan for whether or not we want to include them in those efforts."

 For now, people considered to be in more vulnerable groups will likely get prioritized for testing, says Krutika Kuppalli, an infectious disease doctor and a fellow at the Johns Hopkins Center for Health Security.